DECHIVE

 WHERE phone = NULL;

-The result came back empty.
-Yet I knew there were rows where the phone number field was blank.
+The result is empty.
+Even though there are clearly rows where the phone number wasn't entered.

-No typo.
-The table name was right.
-Still, it didn't work.
-To understand why this query fails, I need to reconsider what NULL actually is.
+There's no typo, and the table name is correct.
+But it doesn't work.
+To understand why this statement is wrong, I need to reconsider what NULL is.

-When you first encounter NULL, it feels like a blank space.
-Nothing there.
-Something like 0 or an empty string.
+When you first see NULL, it feels like a blank space.
+A state of nothingness.
+Similar to 0 or an empty string.

-But in a database, these three things are completely different.
+But in databases, these three things are completely different.

 0 is the number zero.
 A clearly defined value. '' is an empty string.
-It has no content, but it is itself a value.
+A string with no content, but it is a value in itself.
 NULL is different.
-It doesn't mean the absence of a value—it represents a state that is unknown or unrecorded.
+It doesn't mean there's no value, but rather a state that is unknown or not yet recorded.

-When someone leaves the phone number field blank on a registration form, some systems save that as an empty string (''), while others save it as NULL.
-The crucial point is that they don't mean the same thing.
-A value stored as NULL doesn't quite mean "there is no phone number"—it's closer to "the phone number is still unknown or hasn't been recorded."
+When you leave the phone number field blank in a registration form, some systems store that value as an empty string (''), while others store it as NULL.
+The important thing is that the two don't mean the same thing.
+A value stored as NULL is closer to the state "the phone number is unknown or not yet recorded" rather than "the phone number doesn't exist."

-This is why the earlier query didn't work.
+This is why the earlier query doesn't work.

 WHERE phone = NULL

-This condition asks, "Is phone equal to NULL?"
+This condition asks "is phone equal to NULL?"
 But NULL is an unknown value.
-Whether an unknown value equals another unknown value is itself unknowable.
+Whether an unknown value is the same as another unknown value is, again, unknown.

 So the result of NULL = NULL is not true.
 It's NULL.

-The database treats this comparison as "unknown."
-In a WHERE clause, if the result is NULL, that row doesn't appear in the results.
-All rows without phone numbers get filtered out.
+The database treats this comparison itself as "unknown."
+In a WHERE clause, if the result is NULL, that row is not included in the results.
+All rows without a phone number are filtered out.

-To find NULL, you must use IS NULL instead of an equals sign.
+To find NULL, you must use IS NULL instead of equals.

 SELECT name